 Although you can find all types of fruits and vegetables year-round at the grocery store, our local growing season limits the types of crops you will see throughout the year.
 Vendors will not have delicious cantaloupe or corn all season long, so look at the market as a chance to get to know the seasonality of central New Mexico produce and try out new, delicious foods.
 If you see something you don’t recognize ask the growers about it!
 They will be happy to answer any questions you have about the tastes and preparation of non-recognizable produce!

 New Mexico weather can vary greatly, depending on the time of the year.
 Most of the summer season will be warm and sunny, so bring a hat and sunscreen.
-Also, although the market lot has been surfaced, the gravel can be uneven, so make sure to wear comfortable, flat walking shoes.
+Also, although the market lot has been surfaced, the gravel can be uneven, so make sure to wear comfortable, flat walking shoes - see our friend as an example! :)

 Come Early for Popular Items